hipstas/spokenweb/README.md

 docker run -it --name spokenweb -d -p 8887:8887 -v ~/Desktop/sharedfolder:/sharedfolder hipstas/spokenweb
 ```
 ### III.
 Download the workshop files
+Download all the repository files to your new 'sharedfolder' on your desktop.
 ![downloading files](arrow.png?raw=true "Title")

 ### IV.
 Start Jupyter notebook